 You can also hear the difference by checking out this video on FluentU: “Knowing ‘to Know’: Saber vs. Conocer.”
 This video explains how to use the two words, with accompanying visuals that will help you remember the difference.
-It also comes with Spanish and English subtitles and you do not have to worry about misunderstanding anything since you can just hover your cursor over any word in the subtitles to instantly see its definition (and more info about it)!
+It also comes with Spanish and English subtitles.
+You do not have to worry about misunderstanding anything, since you can just hover your cursor over any word in the subtitles to instantly see its definition (and more info about it)!

 Let’s get to it!

 Saber: Translations and Uses

 As we previously said, we normally translate saber as “to know” in English, but if you want to be more accurate, you should translate it as “to be able to,” “to know how to” or “to have knowledge or info about something.”